 Beating Hospital Insomnia

 It is often said that hospitals are where you go to be treated, but home is where you get well.
-And that idea comes from the fact that sleep does not come easy while in the hospital.
-From constant sounds and lights, midnight vital sign checks, and the dreaded 4:00 AM blood draws - good sleep just doesn't seem to happen.
+That idea comes from the fact that sleep does not come easy in the hospital.
+From constant sounds and lights to midnight vital sign checks and the dreaded 4:00 AM blood draws, good sleep doesn't seem to happen.

-While I was inpatient my sleep was so poor and off schedule, we often joked the best time to sleep was noon because that was the only time I was left alone for more than ten minutes.
+While I was inpatient, my sleep was so poor and off schedule that we often joked that noon was the best time to sleep because that was the only time I was left alone for more than ten minutes.

 And that is indeed how I functioned!
-Out of necessity, the majority of my sleep came between noon and three each day and I would just accept being kept awake all night.
+Out of necessity, most of my sleep came between noon and three each day, and I would accept being kept awake all night.

 The effects of sleep deprivation

-By the time I got home and it was time to really work on my radical cystectomy recovery I discovered I was dangerously sleep deprived with my entire sleep rhythm thrown off.
+By the time I got home and it was time to work on my radical cystectomy recovery, I discovered I was dangerously sleep-deprived with my entire sleep rhythm thrown off.
 I could not sleep at night and was exhausted all day.

 The sleep deprivation made me weak and hindered my ability to get up and walk as I needed to for recovery.
 It also made me a truly horrible person to be around.
 I was angry, confused, and downright mean at times.